-Forney conducted a reasonable country of origin inquiry that was reasonably designed to determine whether any 3TG necessary to the functionality or production of any of our products originated in the Covered Countries or are from recycled or scrap sources.
+Forney conducted a reasonable country of origin inquiry that was reasonably designed to determine whether any 3TG necessary to the functionality or production of any of Forney's products originated in the Covered Countries or are from recycled or scrap sources.
 Forney undertook an investigation of its suppliers of the generic components to determine the sources of the minerals incorporated into those components.
-Forney identified twelve suppliers of the generic components contained in its products.
-Forney sent all twelve suppliers a survey designed to identify the source of the minerals.
+Forney identified eleven suppliers of the generic components contained in its products.
+Forney sent all eleven suppliers a survey designed to identify the source of the minerals.
 The survey sent was the Electronic Industry Citizen Coalition "Conflict Mineral Reporting Template" developed by the Electronic Industry Citizen Coalition and the Global e-Sustainability Initiative the "Template").
 The Template is designed to collect sourcing information on the Conflict Minerals used in Forney's products.

-In cases in which suppliers did not respond, Forney followed-up with further communications to request information.
-Forney reviewed the responses to determine which responses required further engagement, either because suppliers failed to respond in a timely manner or because the responses were incomplete or contained inconsistencies within the data reported.
-Forney worked directly with these suppliers to obtain revised responses.
-In instances in which suppliers, that were in this case distributors of components, did not respond to Forney's request, Forney also sought country of origin information directly by reviewing the policies and statements on the manufacturers' websites addressing Conflict Minerals.
-Most of Forney's suppliers are distributors rather than manufacturers of components supplied to Forney, and such suppliers were unable to provide smelter information because they were still engaged in their own efforts to obtain information from their suppliers.
-Forney received responses from two manufacturers that included the names of smelters or refiners that had been identified by the suppliers as certified Conflict-Free.
-Nevertheless, while Forney has not determined that any of the Conflict Minerals in its generic components originated in the Covered Countries, Forney is unable to conclude with certainty that none of the Conflict Minerals contained in such generic components originated in the Covered Countries.
+The Template includes questions related to, among other items, the use of 3TG in the supplier's products, the supplier's due diligence efforts, the source and chain of custody of any 3TG in the supplier's products, whether the 3TG included in the supplier's products came from recycled or scrap sources, and whether the supplier has a policy on conflict-free sourcing.
+Forney also sought country of origin information directly by reviewing the policies and statements on the manufacturers' websites addressing Conflict Minerals.
+Most of Forney's suppliers are distributors rather than manufacturers of components supplied to Forney, and most of such suppliers were unable to provide smelter information because they were still engaged in their own efforts to obtain information from their suppliers.
+Forney received responses from three suppliers that included the names of nineteen smelters that have been identified as certified Conflict-Free.
+Nevertheless, while Forney has not determined that any of the Conflict Minerals in its generic components originated in the Covered Countries.